 All Visa Waiver Program travelers must pay the $14 ESTA fees when applying for ESTA.
 The fees are collected when travelers apply for the ESTA online.

 Note: VWP travelers should be aware that unauthorized third-parties have established Web sites, which charge additional fees for information about ESTA and for submitting ESTA applications to DHS on behalf of the traveler.
 These businesses and Web sites are not endorsed by, associated with, or affiliated in any way with DHS or the United States Government.
 Use of a private service to apply for travel authorization via ESTA will not expedite the granting of approval.

-ESTA applications may be submitted at any time prior to travel, though it is recommended that travelers apply as soon as they begin preparing travel plans or prior to purchasing airline tickets.
 Once approved, authorizations are generally valid for multiple entries into the U.S. for up to two years or until the applicant’s passport expires whichever comes first.
 If you have acquired a new passport or have had a change in name, gender, or citizenship, or if the answers to any of the “yes or no” ESTA questions have changed, a new application must be submitted.
 Travelers with an approved ESTA do not need to pay the ESTA fees when updating non-critical information on an ESTA application.
 However, travelers with new passports and re-applying for an ESTA need to pay the ESTA fees.